usmananwar12/Snake_Game_AssemblyX86/README.md

 To run the Snake Game on your machine, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/snake-game-assembly.git`
+1. Clone the repository
-2. Navigate to the project directory: `cd snake-game-assembly`
+2. Navigate to the project directory
 3. Run the game: You can run this game on NASM

 ## Controls